-The four-story structure on the corner of 21st and G streets is being custom-built for both the GW Museum and The Textile Museum.
+The six-story structure on the corner of 21st and G streets is being custom-built for the new museum.
 In addition, the nearly 160-year-old Woodhull House is undergoing renovations to serve as the permanent home for the Albert H. Small Washingtoniana Collection.
-Between the Woodhull House and the new building, the museum will have nearly 46,000 square feet to share with the D.C. community.
+Between the Woodhull House and the new building, the museum will have nearly 53,000 square feet to share with the D.C. community.

 “The new museum brings collections of global importance to the GW campus and provides a public place for scholarship, cultural programming and museum education,” Director of the George Washington Museum and The Textile Museum John Wetenhall said.